 When you know your ideal client backwards, you can target them even more specifically.
-Download my FREE Ideal Client Workbook now to make sure you have every demographic needed to nail your ad targeting.
+Download the FREE Ideal Client Workbook now to make sure you have every demographic needed to nail your ad targeting.

 But the power of your ideal client is way more than merely making your ads more targeted.